 Ruby Hayden, Vice President of Student Services

-Anthony Bowers, Manager of Campus Safety
+Anthony Bowers, Director of Campus Public Safety

 Kim Infinger, Dean of High School Programs

 Pat Hunter, Associate Dean of TRiO